fredcommo/aCGH_viewer/README.md

 # aCGH_viewer

-### To visualize aCGH profiles using a segmentation table of the form of the DNAcopy (CBS) output
+### To visualize aCGH profiles using a segmentation table of the same form as the DNAcopy (CBS) output.
 ### Files should look like this:

 | ID | chrom | loc.start | loc.end | num.mark | seg.mean |